You can select the binary logging format explicitly by starting

 The value must be a multiple of 256.
 The default value is 8192.

-When using statement-based logging for replication, it is possible for the data on the master and slave to become different if a statement is designed in such a way that the data modification is nondeterministic; that is, it is left to the will of the query optimizer.
+When using statement-based logging for replication, it is possible for the data on the source and replica to become different if a statement is designed in such a way that the data modification is nondeterministic; that is, it is left to the will of the query optimizer.
 In general, this is not a good practice even outside of replication.
 For a detailed explanation of this issue, see Section B.4.7, “Known Issues in MySQL”.